 MCAA provides every student access to technology for educational purposes.
-Cellphones, headphones and other distracting devices are prohibited during instructional times unless otherwise stated by the teacher.
+Cell phones, headphones and other distracting devices are prohibited during class time.
+Students should keep their phones and other devices on silent or off and put away in a backpack, or personal bag.
 Students should always rely on and have their school loaned technology for classwork and homework that needs to be done using technology.
+The policy on electronic devices is designed to ensure that the use of such devices does not interfere with teaching and learning during the school day.